Coloquinte/locked-tapeout/blog/post.md

 For security-conscious designers, countermeasures are necessary.

 One such countermeasure is logic locking: we are going to lock our design, so that it does not work without a secret key.
-We do it by adding new gates that use the key: if the key is incorrect, the design behaviour will be completely modified.
+We do it by adding or changing some gates in the design to use the key: if the key is incorrect, the design behaviour will be completely modified.
 This is going to make it harder to reuse the design without authorization (you have to find the key) or to introduce backdoors (you have to understand what it does).

+![My Image](XOR_NXOR_insertion.svg)

 We built a yosys plugin [to do just that](https://github.com/Coloquinte/moosic-yosys-plugin).
+The plugin provides a `logic_locking` command that will mangle the design as much as it can.

 To illustrate, let's make a design on [TinyTapeout](https://tinytapeout.com/), lock it and synthetize it all the way to silicon.

-![My Image](XOR_NXOR_insertion.svg)

 ## Locking a TinyTapeout design